tomgade09/C-ADPIC-PTEM/docs/EField/README.md

 ---
 EField can be created with `std::make_unique<EField>()`.
 It is also created automatically when a [Simulation](./../Simulation/README.md) is created.

-EElem is an abstract base class, and as such cannot be created on its own.
+EModel is an abstract base class, and as such cannot be created on its own.
 It will be created when a derived class is.  `QSPS` and `AlfvenLUT` derived classes can be created through the constructors below, or with `Simulation::addEFieldModel(std::string name, std::vector<double> args, bool save)` where `name` is either "QSPS" or "AlfvenLUT" (not available yet), and args is a vector of arguments fed in to the associated model's constructor.

 ### Constructors